iotaledger/susee-streams-poc/susee-node/README.md

 [Install HORNET using Docker](https://wiki.iota.org/hornet/how_tos/using_docker/) howto.

+**Important Note**: The setup-hornet-node.sh script that needs to be executed now will download all needed resources to use the IOTA mainnet.
+If you want to use a different network (for example Shimmernet) please edit the setup-hornet-node.sh file using an editor of your choice and follow these steps:
+* Search for the line `curl -L https://node-docker-setup.iota.org/iota | tar -zx`
+* Replace the term `iota` in the path of the download url with one of the following network identifiers: `shimmer`,`testnet`, `iota-testnet`

+After you have eventually edited the setup-hornet-node.sh script we are ready to run the
+script:

 ```bash
   # in the admin home folder of your host system, check the folder content
   > ls -l